 Definite-lived intangible assets - Definite-lived intangible assets, consisting of franchise agreements, reacquired franchise rights, customer relationships, non-compete agreements, certain trademarks and web design and domain, are amortized using the straight-line method over the estimated remaining economic lives.
 Deferred video production costs are amortized on an accelerated basis.
 Amortization expense related to intangible assets is included in depreciation and amortization expense.
 The recoverability of the carrying values of all intangible assets with finite lives is evaluated when events or changes in circumstances indicate an asset's value may be impaired.
 Impairment testing is based on a review of forecasted undiscounted operating cash flows.
 If such analysis indicates that the carrying value of these assets is not recoverable, the carrying value of such assets is reduced to fair value, which is determined based on discounted future cash flows, through a charge to the consolidated statements of operations.

-Definite-lived intangible asset impairments of \$280, \$118 and \$0 were recorded for the years ended December 31, 2022, 2021 and 2020, respectively.
+Definite-lived intangible asset impairments of \$8,853, \$280 and \$118 were recorded for the years ended December 31, 2023, 2022 and 2021, respectively.
+Definite-lived intangible asset impairments during the year ended December 31, 2023, related to a) trademark and franchise agreements of the Stride and Row House reporting units for which the carrying value was deemed not recoverable in the amount of \$410, b) intangible assets related to franchise agreements, net of reacquired franchise rights, in the amount of \$7,238 in connection with the acquisition of 14 Rumble studios as discussed below in Note 3, and c) impairment related to reacquired franchise rights in the amount of \$1,205 in connection with the Rumble Held for Sale Studios, as defined and discussed further in Note 3.
 Definite-lived intangible asset impairments during the year ended December 31, 2022, related to trademark and franchise agreements of the AKT reporting unit for which the carrying value was deemed not recoverable.
-Definite-lived intangible asset impairments during the year ended December 31, 2021, related to company-owned transition studio assets for which the carrying value was deemed not recoverable.